abhishekarya1/myblog/content/post/2018-06-08-image-classification-transfer-learning.md

 It can be very tiresome and time consuming for scientists to carefully classify between the two.
 And my model aims to decrease the classification time for these two categories of star clusters.

-If you know even a very little about Machine Learning and the so called "Artificial intellifence", then you might be aware of the datasets that the programs employing the learning deals with, images, audio/speech, videos and text data.
+If you know even a very little about Machine Learning and the so called "Artificial intelligence", then you might be aware of the datasets that the programs employing the learning deals with, images, audio/speech, videos and text data.

 Machine Learning models can do various things with a given data, they can do handwriting recognition, image recognition, language translation, and speech recognition.